fantomsol/codetroopers/README.md

 `mvn package`

-And then head to the folder *target* and then run
+ Then head to the folder *target* and run

 `java -jar PixelWarfare-Server-1.0.jar`